spcourse/sp2/20 News/packages/10 packages.md

 We should still add documentation to `conversions.py` and, of course, normally you would try to make the documentation a bit more helpful than in this example, but I suppose you get the point by now.

-### Step 5: Document the rest of the project
+# 3. Readme and license

 We only documented the `my_string_package` package above.
 It is good practice to always document every function you write and every python file you create, even if it is not part of a package.

 When you publish your project you also typically add at least a license and a readme file to the root of your project.
 The license file is a text file called LICENSE.
-It is best to stick to existing licence texts (you can find an overview [here](https://choosealicense.com/)).
+It is best to stick to existing license texts (you can find an overview [here](https://choosealicense.com/)).
 The readme file is typically a markdown file called README.md.
 Markdown is a simple markup language that is made popular by the code-sharing platform [GitHub](https://github.com).
 If you're interested in learning Markdown you can find more information [here](https://www.markdownguide.org/).

 Once you added all these documents you should wind up with a minimal project structure that looks something like this: